SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```
 > This activity will seed the B2C Instance (B2C_Instance__c) custom object in the Salesforce Platform using the .env file's `B2C_HOSTNAME` and associate the previously created `B2C_CLIENTID` value.
 The CLI Command will verify the record has been created, or reset the record with its default definition if the record exists.

+Executing this CLI command will trigger a flow that will

 #### Configure Duplicate Rules Leveraged by b2c-crm-sync